 In accordance with OR regulations and Principles of Good Corporate Governance, which instruct personnel how to carry out their duties according to the highest standards, personnel at all levels must disclose any transactions which represent a conflict of interest against OR.

+This report is classified as (Please indicate X in \Box)

+Incident Report

-This report is classified as (Please indicate X in \square) ☐ Annual Report ☐ Incident Report I have read PTT Oil and Retail Business Public Company Limited's Corporate Governance, Ethical Standards and Code of Business Ethics Handbook.
-I fully understand the information in this disclosure form and will strictly follow. acknowledge that violation or non-compliance with this code shall be subject to disciplinary action, based on the degree of potential impacts.
-Therefore, I hereby would like to report as follows: Information of relative working in OR and Subsidiary (The information must be updated.
+I have read PTT Oil and Retail Business Public Company Limited's Corporate Governance, Ethical Standards and Code of Business Ethics Handbook.
+I fully understand the information in this disclosure form and will strictly follow.
+I acknowledge that violation or non-compliance with this code shall be subject to disciplinary action, based on the degree of potential impacts.

+Therefore, I hereby would like to report as follows:

+Information of relative working in OR and Subsidiary

+(The information must be updated.
 Attachments are required in case of more than one relative.)

+Name

+(Mr./Mrs./Ms.).....Surname.....Relationship.....
+EmployeeID:.....Division.....Company.....

+(Please indicate X in \Box and provide any necessary additional information.)

+OR.

-Name (Mr./Mrs./Ms.)SurnameRelationship EmployeeID:DivisionCompany (Please indicate X in \Box and provide any necessary additional information.) \square I Do Not have any interests that might cause a conflict of interest against OR. \square I Have an interest or interests that might cause a conflict of interest against OR with details below: \square Transaction with general trade agreement, as business partner or participation in procurement with OR and Subsidiary.
+against OR with details below:

+Transaction with general trade agreement, as business partner or participation in procurement with OR and Subsidiary.

 Dispute that may affect the function of duty.

-Other subjects that may pose conflict of interest against OR with
+$\hfill\square$ Other subjects that may pose conflict of interest against OR with details below:

-details below:

 Myself, under my own name

-☐ Myself, under another name
+Myself, under another name

 Name/ Juristic Name Position

-1. ☐ Business Owner ☐ Shareholder
+1. Business Owner Shareholder

-☐ The Board ☐ Executive
+The Board Executive

-2. ☐ Business Owner ☐ Shareholder
+2. Business Owner Shareholder

-☐ The Board ☐ Executive
+The Board Executive

-☐ My relatives or my agent
+□ My relatives or my agent

-Prefix Name Surname Relationships with Me onshins In ca ase of Juristic
+Polotionohino In ca ase of Juristic

-· Relevant Position
+Prefix Name Surname Relationships with Me Relevant Position

-II IVIC Juristic
+with Me Juristic

-☐ Mr. Fath er- ☐ Business Owner
+🗌 Mr. Father- Business Owner

-☐ Mrs. Mot ner Shareholder
+☐ Mrs. Mother Shareholder

-☐ Miss □Sibli ngs ☐ The Board
+🗌 Miss Siblings □ The Board

-□Spo use ☐ Executive
+Spouse □ Executive

 Others

-☐ Mr. Fath er- ☐ Business Owner
+🗌 Mr. Eather- Business Owner

-☐ Mrs. Mot ner ☐ Shareholder
+☐ Mrs. Mother ☐ Shareholder

-☐ Miss Sibli ngs ☐ The Board
+☐ Miss Siblings ☐ The Board

-Spo use ☐ Executive
+Spouse Executive

-Othe ers
+Others

-Details of items that may or could pose conflict of of interest against OR.
+Details of items that may or could pose conflict of interest against OR.
 (Please attach additional documents, if any.)
 Corrective actions taken, if any:

-()

-Employee ID:

-Position:

-Department:

-Date: //

-Supervisor's opinion:

-☐ Acknowledged

-Others

-- Others

-Signature:

-()

-Position: /

-Date:

-Date. ,

-Opinion of vice President of Corporate Governance Department:
+Opinion of Vice President of Corporate Governance Department:

 (In case of transaction that may cause a conflict of interest with the Company)

-☐ Acknowledged

-☐ Others
+Acknowledged Others

 Signature:

-()

 Position: Vice President of Corporate Governance Department

-Date://
+Date: //